mauro3/CORDS/Workshop-Reproducible-Research/lectures/git.md

 # The git-demo steps

-Here is a recording of a practice demo I did.
+Here is a recording of the demo done during the presentation [link](https://github.com/mauro3/CORDS/blob/master/Workshop-Reproducible-Research/lectures/git_slides.md#a-brief-git-demo-session).
 It should be mostly like the one done during the workshop.
 The `$` signifies the shell prompt.
 Pre-pended to it is the currently active branch.

 Get help